 Better yet, Fortnite allows you to link all your profiles together so you can play the same account across all platforms.
 The process is relatively simple and ensures you’ll be leveling up your Battle Pass regardless of the screen you’re playing on.
 So long as you understand how to log in to your Epic account and know your credentials on all relevant platforms, linking your accounts should take no more than five minutes.

-If you only play on PC, Mac, iOS, or Android devices, you don’t have to worry about linking any other accounts.
+If you only play on PC or Android devices, you don’t have to worry about linking any other accounts.
 Due to the ongoing legal issues between Epic Games and Apple, iOS users are no longer able to play Fortnite on their devices.
 Hopefully, the game will make a return in the near future, but until then, the linking feature is unavailable to Apple owners.
-For everyone else, however, you’re only a few minutes away from playing on your favorite console.
+For everyone else, you’re only a few minutes away from playing on your preferred device.

-First, head to the Epic Games website and sign into or create your account.
+First, head to the Epic Games website and sign in or create your account.
 This will be the account you use for all versions of Fortnite, so consider adding two-factor authentication before you do anything else.
 You’ll also want to disable pop-ups for the site, as they’ll be necessary to properly link all your accounts.

 The process for doing this is nearly identical across all three services.
-You must sign into each respective service using the same username and password you do on each console, then you give permission for the services to share your user information with Epic Games.
-Here is what you’ll see on the three websites:
+You must sign in to each respective service using the same username and password you do on each console, then you give permission for the services to share your user information with Epic Games.

 Once that process is done, your accounts are connected and you’re ready to play!
 The unlocked gear and progress you make on one platform will automatically be applied to any of your other platforms if you want to use them instead, and you’re free to continue playing with any friends with whom you had been playing on a different platform.